- Have you ever felt so upset you wished you were not alive or wanted to die?

-- The child or adolescent must not have a persistent wish to die or plans to harm him- or herself.
+- The child or adolescent must not have a persistent wish to die or plans for self-harm.

 - Proper adult supervision must be in place.

-- The evaluator should initiate discussion of removing lethal means (guns, medications, e.g.), and expressly recommend their removal.
+- The evaluator should initiate a discussion about removing lethal means (guns, medications) and expressly recommend their removal from the home.